 Support could include:

 You can get your own lanyard at the Hidden Disabilities Store.
-You’ll also see they have a wide range of customisable ID cards that you can use to identify yourself and your condition, if you choose to do so.
+You’ll also see they have a wide range of customisable ID cards that you can use to identify yourself and your condition if you choose to do so.

 You may also be able to get a lanyard for free from larger supermarkets in the UK.
 Supermarkets offering free sunflower lanyards include Sainsbury’s, Tesco, and M&S.

-Some people may choose to wear their lanyard everywhere in order to raise awareness about hidden disabilities.
+Some people may choose to wear their lanyards everywhere in order to raise awareness about hidden disabilities.
 Additionally, some people with less visible disabilities may need extra assistance in most public spaces, so wearing your lanyard everywhere you go makes sense.

 Alternatively, you could keep your lanyard with you and only opt to put it on when you feel that you may need it.

-To find out more about the sunflower lanyard and what it represents, visit the Hidden Disabilities Store website.
+To find out more about the sunflower lanyard and what it represents, visit the Hidden Disabilities website.

 Surewise provides carers insurance and mobility scooter insurance to make life easier – ensuring you’re covered should an accident or incident occur while you are working or out and about.
 Find out more about carers insurance or why you might need mobility scooter insurance today.